jeremiahfallin/bgc/README.md

 - Separate components for everything
 - Netlify deploy configuration
 - Netlify function support
-- Perfect score on Lighthouse for SEO, Accessibility and Performance (wip:PWA)
 - ...and more

 ## Prerequisites

-- Node (I recommend using v8.2.0 or higher)
+- Node (v8.2.0 or higher recommended)
 - [Gatsby CLI](https://www.gatsbyjs.org/docs/)
 - [Netlify CLI](https://github.com/netlify/cli)

 ## Getting Started (Recommended)

 Netlify CMS can run in any frontend web environment, but the quickest way to try it out is by running it on a pre-configured starter site with Netlify.
-The example here is the Kaldi coffee company template (adapted from [One Click Hugo CMS](https://github.com/netlify-templates/one-click-hugo-cms)).
+The example here is a Boys & Girls Club template (adapted from [Gatsby Starter Netlify CMS](https://gatsby-netlify-cms.netlify.com/)).
 Use the button below to build and deploy your own copy of the repository:

 <a href="https://app.netlify.com/start/deploy?repository=https://github.com/netlify-templates/gatsby-starter-netlify-cms&amp;stack=cms"><img src="https://www.netlify.com/img/deploy/button.svg" alt="Deploy to Netlify"></a>